 4. Utilitarianism and hedonism are philosophies that advocate increasing the maximum of the amount of pleasure and minimising the amount of suffering.

 5. The genuine philosophy of pleasure we shall discuss at length is about the sentiment expressed, by our mind and body.

 6. What differentiates pleasure from desire is that one is a state of satisfaction, whilst the other, a state of yearning.

 7. That is to say, pleasure is something receptive and desire, a want that we seek to fulfill its function.

-9. What we seek in pleasure is something that gives us, then a complete gratification that is voluptuary.
+9. What we seek in pleasure is something that gives us, then a complete gratification that is more than a mere voluptuary.

 10. It is to satisfy a desire, a passion, a love or a joyful expression that can exceed, any ordinary penchant.

-11. It is quite common to attach it to our emotions, but it can be much more meaningful than a delightful emotion.
+11. It is very common to attach it to our emotions, but it can be much more meaningful than a delightful emotion.